9dots/9dots.io-pages/OpO2Ivt.md

 type: lesson
 title: littleBits Exploration
 org: 9dots
+objective:
-objective: "SWBAT explain the difference between input and output, and create circuits using littleBits"
+  - Explain the difference between input and output
-blurb: "Students learn about sensors, and try different input/output combinations to gain a familiarity with #littleBits. #NGSS-3-5-ETS1-2"
+  - Create circuits using littleBits
+blurb: "In this unit, students design and prototype their own product that they is made using the littleBits.
+When their product is completed, students develop a sales pitch to present to a panel of judges.
+In this lesson, students explore the various littleBits components and how they interact."
 id: "9dots-OpO2Ivt"
 attachments:
   - path: "http://uploads.9dots.io/OreA5Fy.pdf"